TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/RestrictionBuilder/Index.rst

     for every single query, this is easy to forget.
 We are all lazy, aren't we?

 *   **Security:**
-    When in doubt, it is better to show a little too less than too much.
+    When in doubt, it is better to show a little too little than too much.
 It is much better to deal with a customer complaining that some records are *not* displayed than to show too many records.
 The former is "just a bug", while the latter can easily lead to a serious privilege escalation security issue.